DataDog/Dash-2020-UX-workshop-2-scenarios/dash-2020-ux-workshop-2/step2.md

 At scale, even a tiny probability of failing can take huge proportion and be almost certain to happen.
 If your application has 0.1% chance of crashing, and you have 1000 concurrent instances, then at all times, at least one is failing.
-At scale, "this will never happen anyway" is next tuesday norning.
+At scale, "this will never happen anyway" is next tuesday morning.

 To contain the risk of a failure impacting users, we can't act on the probability, but we can act on the scale.